Tim & Bob: Thong Song

-In 1999 Tim & Bob produced Sisqó's hit "Thong Song".
+In 1999, Tim & Bob produced Sisqó's hit "Thong Song".
 The single was awarded Song of the Year Hip Hop/Rhythmic at the 2000 Radio Music Awards.
-It peaked at No. 1 on the New Zealand charts, No. 1 on the Billboard Hot R&B/Hip-Hop Singles & Tracks, No. 1 Billboard on Rhythmic top 40 and Rhythmic top 40 Airplay and No. 3 on the Billboard Hot 100 respectively.
+It peaked at Number 1 on the New Zealand charts, Number 1 on the Billboard Hot R&B/Hip-Hop Singles & Tracks, Number 1 Billboard on Rhythmic top 40 and Rhythmic top 40 Airplay and Number 3 on the Billboard Hot 100 respectively.